Nazarka99/MNIST-Digit-Recognition/README.md

 # MNIST Image Classification

-This project is a deep learning model for classifying handwritten digits using the MNIST dataset.
-The model is implemented using Keras and demonstrates the use of convolutional neural networks for image classification.
+This project uses machine learning to classify handwritten digits from the MNIST dataset.
+We compare several classification algorithms to see which one performs the best.

+## Data

+We use the MNIST dataset, which has 70,000 images of handwritten digits.
+The dataset is split into 60,000 training images and 10,000 test images.
+Each image is 28x28 pixels and labeled with the digit it represents (0-9).
+The data comes from http://yann.lecun.com/exdb/mnist/.

-## Getting Started
+## Models

-To get started with this project, you'll need to have Python 3 and the following libraries installed:
-- Keras
-- TensorFlow
+We compare the following classification algorithms:
+- Support Vector Classification (`SVC`)
+- Random Forest Classification (`RandomForestClassifier`)
+- Neural Network Classification (`MLPClassifier`)
-- NumPy
+- XGBoost Classification (`XGBClassifier`)
-- Matplotlib
+- Logistic Regression (`LogisticRegression`)

-You can install these libraries using `pip` by running the following command:

-pip install keras tensorflow numpy matplotlib
+## Results

+We evaluate each algorithm on the test data and compare their performance.
+We report the performance of the best-performing algorithm.